Sibirenauta sibirica: Distribution

 The type locality is Yenisei River, Sopotchnaya Korga, 71°40’N in Taymyr Peninsula.

 Description

 The external and internal morphology is described and depicted for example by Vinarski et al. 2015.

-The height of the shell is up to 13 mm, usually 10-12 The shell has 6 whorls.
+The height of the shell is up to 13 mm, usually 10–12 mm The shell has 6 whorls.

 Dimensions of the lectotype are as follows: The width of the shell is 4.7 mm.
 The height of the shell is 8.8 mm.
 The shell has 4.75 whorls.

 Ecology

 For example, there was pH 8.2 and 84 ppm NaCl on the lake locality in the Wrangel Island.